ZMedia Purwodadi

 • Use apps that track screen habits to foster awareness

-Mindful use cultivates responsibility, emotional balance, and attention control.
+Mindful use tends responsibility, emotional balance, and attention control.

 4. Incorporate Physical and Cognitive Breaks